RosenHe/FPSBreakOut/README.md

 More details in the changelog.txt.

 TODOs:
+- mid-air movement of player is not active, will need to add this
 - A Score Board.
 - Opening Scene and Ending Scene.(I do the art later. please contact me if you have something specific)
 - Box interactions